 Curved Monitors Vs Curved TVs

-However, the problem with TVs is that in order to take full advantage of a curved screen, you also need to be sitting directly in front of it which is impossible to do if you have a lot of people in the room.
+However, the problem with TVs is that to take full advantage of a curved screen, you also need to be sitting directly in front of it, which is impossible to do if you have a lot of people in the room.